activeprospect/node-mime-content/README.md

 ## Usage

-This module supports parsing content for a small handful of common MIME Types.
+This module supports parsing strings for a small handful of common MIME Types.
 Pull requests for adding additional types are welcome.